priyatam/lighttable-plugin-guide/README.md

 This introductory chapter shows you first: how to download, run, and modify a light plugin from source.
 By doing this, we can understand how things are put together.

-Once we figure that out we can create new plugins.
+Once we figure that out, we can create new plugins.

 ### Pre-Requisite